 | Typical use | Venting, solvent filtration, air filtration | General hydrophobic filtration | Aggressive solvents, specialised chemical resistance |

-Choosing between PE, PP, and PTFE still depends on the process.
+Choosing between PE, PP, and PTFE depends on the process.
 PTFE remains the stronger choice where the widest solvent resistance is required.
-However, many routine venting and solvent filtration tasks do not require strong chemicals.
+However, many routine venting and solvent filtration tasks do not require the most aggressive chemical resistance profile.

 Polyethylene membranes offer a useful combination of flow, stability, and material simplicity.
 They are also relevant in venting applications, where the membrane must allow gas passage while helping prevent liquid breakthrough.

-Venting Applications - PE membranes are well suited to air and gas filtration where hydrophobic behaviour is essential.
+PE membranes are well suited to air and gas filtration where hydrophobic behaviour is required.

-Material Selection Reviews - A practical option when replacing PTFE in processes that do not require the broadest chemical resistance profile.
+Polyethylene can provide a practical replacement for PTFE in processes that do not require the broadest chemical resistance profile.

-Atom Scientific supplies polyethylene membrane filters in a range of formats suited to laboratory and industrial filtration workflows.
+Atom Scientific supplies polyethylene membrane filters in formats suited to laboratory and industrial filtration workflows.
 The range covers commonly specified pore sizes and dimensions, making it easier to match membrane selection to existing holders, devices, and filtration steps.

 | Format | Available options | Typical use |